jacobrreed/JacobRReed/README.md

 ### *because these are probably more interesting than the rest of the categories below*
  - Guitar / Percussion
  - Coding (when I'm not at work)
-   - Currently learning Rust
-   - Currently learning Neovim
-   - Currently learning to use a split keyboard (harder than it sounds)
- - Homelab (server rack)
+ - Homelab
- - Penetration Testing (HackTheBox)
+ - Penetration Testing
- - Brewing Kombucha (hipster cliche tbh, however does taste delicious, and way cheaper to make yourself)
+ - Brewing Kombucha
  - Tattoos
-   - Tattooing myself (don't worry I do it safely)
-   - Getting tattoos (from people that don't suck like I do)
- - Rebuilding my gaming PC every so often for no reason
+ - Rebuilding my gaming PC every so often (for no reason)
  - Snowboarding
  - Lake activities
  - Motorcycles